AlibabaCloudDocs/ecs/intl.en-US/API Reference/Auto provisioning group/CreateAutoProvisioningGroup.md

 ## Description

 -   Auto Provisioning is a service that allows quick deployment of an instance cluster that consists of preemptible and pay-as-you-go instances.
 Auto Provisioning supports one-click deployment of instance clusters that are of specific billing methods and instance families across zones.
+For more information, see [Use auto provisioning group-related API operations to create multiple ECS instances at the same time](~~200772~~).
 -   Auto Provisioning uses auto provisioning groups to schedule and maintain computing resources.
 You can use auto provisioning groups to provide stable computing power.
 This alleviates the instability problem caused by reclaiming preemptible instances.
 -   Auto Provisioning is free to use.
 However, you are charged for instance resources created in auto provisioning groups.
 For more information about billing, see [Preemptible instances](~~52088~~) and [Pay-as-you-go](~~40653~~).
 -   When you specify both the `LaunchTemplateId` and `LaunchConfiguration.*` parameters, the LaunchTemplateId parameter is preferentially used.